AtheistP3ace/jAwn/README.md

 The same event handler can be bound to an element multiple times.
 This is especially useful when the event.data feature is being used, or when other unique data resides in a closure around the event handler function.

-As an alternative or in addition to the data argument provided to the `jAwn.On()` method, you can also pass data to an event handler using a second argument to `jAwn.Trigger()` or `jAwn.TriggerHandler()`.
+As an alternative or in addition to the data argument provided to the `jAwn.on()` method, you can also pass data to an event handler using a second argument to `jAwn.trigger()` or `jAwn.triggerHandler()`.
 Data provided this way is passed to the event handler as further parameters after the Event object.
-If an array was passed to the second argument of `jAwn.Trigger()` or `jAwn.TriggerHandler()`, each element in the array will be presented to the event handler as an individual parameter.
+If an array was passed to the second argument of `jAwn.trigger()` or `jAwn.triggerHandler()`, each element in the array will be presented to the event handler as an individual parameter.

-### jAwn.Off( elements, events [, selector ] [, handler ] )
+### jAwn.off( elements, events [, selector ] [, handler ] )
-### jAwn.Off( elements, events [, selector ] )
+### jAwn.off( elements, events [, selector ] )
-### jAwn.Off( elements, event )
+### jAwn.off( elements, event )

-The `jAwn.Off()` method removes event handlers that were attached with `jAwn.On()`.
-Calling `jAwn.Off()` with no arguments removes all handlers attached to the elements.
+The `jAwn.off()` method removes event handlers that were attached with `jAwn.on()`.
+Calling `jAwn.off()` with no arguments removes all handlers attached to the elements.
 Specific event handlers can be removed on elements by providing combinations of event names, namespaces, selectors, or handler function names.
 When multiple filtering arguments are given, all of the arguments provided must match for the event handler to be removed.

 If a simple event name such as "click" is provided, all events of that type (both direct and delegated) are removed from the elements.
 When writing code best practice is to attach and remove events using namespaces so that the code will not inadvertently remove event handlers attached by other code.
 All events of all types in a specific namespace can be removed from an element by providing just a namespace, such as `".myPlugin"`.
 At minimum, either a namespace or event name must be provided.

 To remove specific delegated event handlers, provide a selector argument.
-The selector string must exactly match the one passed to `jAwn.On()` when the event handler was attached.
+The selector string must exactly match the one passed to `jAwn.on()` when the event handler was attached.
 To remove all delegated events from an element without removing non-delegated events, use the special value `"**"`.

 A handler can also be removed by specifying the function name in the handler argument.
 When jAwn attaches an event handler, it assigns a unique id to the handler function.

-As with `jAwn.On()`, you can pass events as an object instead of specifying an events string and handler function as separate arguments.
+As with `jAwn.on()`, you can pass events as an object instead of specifying an events string and handler function as separate arguments.
 The keys for the events object are events and/or namespaces; the values are handler functions or the special value `false`.

-### jAwn.One( elements, events [, data ], handler )
+### jAwn.one( elements, events [, data ], handler )
-### jAwn.One( elements, events [, selector ] [, data ], handler )
+### jAwn.one( elements, events [, selector ] [, data ], handler )
-### jAwn.One( elements, events [, selector ] [, data ] )
+### jAwn.one( elements, events [, selector ] [, data ] )

-The jAwn.One() method is identical to jAwn.On(), except that the handler for a given element and event type is unbound after its first invocation.
+The jAwn.one() method is identical to jAwn.on(), except that the handler for a given element and event type is unbound after its first invocation.

-### jAwn.RemoveElements( elements )
+### jAwn.removeElements( elements )

-Use `jAwn.RemoveElements()` when you want to remove the element itself, as well as everything inside it.
+Use `jAwn.removeElements()` when you want to remove the element itself, as well as everything inside it.
 In addition to the elements themselves, all bound events and data associated with the elements are removed.
-To remove the elements without removing data and events, use `jAwn.Detach()` instead.
+To remove the elements without removing data and events, use `jAwn.detach()` instead.